easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_04_implementing_easyblocks.md

 are correct, EasyBuild will use these easyblocks when needed.

-On LUMI, the EasyBuild configuration modules take care of setting this parameter (using the corresponding environment variable), pointing to custom easyblocks in the LUMI software stack itself and a repo (with a fixed name) that users can create themselves.
-At this moment it does not yet include possible other easyblock repositories in other repositories.
+On LUMI, the EasyBuild configuration modules take care of setting this parameter (using the corresponding environment variable), pointing to custom easyblocks in the LUMI software stack itself, the repo for contributed easyconfigs, and a repo (with a fixed name) that users can create themselves.

 ## Structure of an easyblock